TVR-AelinTX/etn/index.md

 The backbones for the script are tested out and written in [this jupyter notebook](https://github.com/TVR-AelinTX/traineeship/blob/main/data_exploration/UPLC/UPLC%20DATA%20exploration.ipynb).
 The means to extract the raw data from .txt files are written and a first small pdf was generated.

 ### 03/03/2022:
-A more thorough pdf generation backbone script was made using reportlab.
+A [more thorough pdf generation backbone script](https://github.com/TVR-AelinTX/traineeship/blob/main/uplc/pdf_report.py) was made using reportlab.
 It takes variables from the delphi tables to supplement the raw data with other compound and batch related properties.

 ### 07/03/2022:
 Incorporation of pieces of the code into DELPHI started.
-The process is as follows: a visitor script will scrape the ELN for new raw UPLC data (posted in a monthly folder) and retrieve relevant data needed for the report.
+The process is as follows: a [visitor script](https://github.com/TVR-AelinTX/traineeship/blob/main/uplc/delphi_scripts/uplc_qc.py) will scrape the ELN for new raw UPLC data (posted in a monthly folder) and retrieve relevant data needed for the report.
 It will also generate a chromatogram and save it to the server to be displayed on DELPHI and included in the report.

-After this, an operation will join tables from batches, compounds and the uplc data to get all the relevant data for the report.
+After this, an [operation script](https://github.com/TVR-AelinTX/traineeship/blob/main/uplc/delphi_scripts/gen_batch_qc_reports.py) will join tables from batches, compounds and the uplc data to get all the relevant data for the report.
 This data is then fed to a function that generates the report.
 The function is wrapped by a method that keeps track of any changes and only runs the code when there are changes.

 ### 10/03/2022:
 The pdf generation was further polished and formatting was adapted to ammeliorate more extreme input data (eg. large integration tables).